HawaJeme/Movie-watchlist/README.md

 # Movie-watchlist
-App that will let you save your favorite movies in your watchlist
-- This project is a solution to Movie watchlist solo project on Scrimba.
+Movie Watchlist App is a simple tool to help you keep track of movies you want to watch.
+Add, remove, and view details of your favorite movies.

+## Live demo
+Check out the live app [here](https://watchlistapp.netlify.app/)

-## Requirements:
+## Features
+- Add movies to your watchlist.
-- Two pages (index.html and watchlist.html).
+- Search for movies and view details.
-- Index = search page.
-Calls to OMDB API with the title searched for and displays search results.
-- Button to "add to watchlist" which saves that data to local storage.
-- watchlist.html loads and displays data from local storage.
+- Remove movies from your list.
+- Fully responsive design.

+## Technologies Used
+- HTML, CSS, JavaScript
+- React.js
+- TMDB API

 <br />
 <br />